lorisj/Mapper/README.md

 # Known Devices List file format

-     The list stores the mac addresses in the following format {
+The list stores the mac addresses in the following format:

      0n= Name of a device here with or without spaces 0m= FF:FF:FF:FF:FF:FF

      1n= Name of another device here
-     1n= 00:00:00:00:00:00
+     1m= 00:00:00:00:00:00

      ...

-     } > known.txt

-You may rename this to be anything but I will continue to call this file known.txt.
-Also Mapper will attempt to locate "known.txt" in the same directory as where the executable was run from if no input file is specified with the flag "-k"
+You may rename this to be anything but I will refrence this file as known.txt Mapper will attempt to locate "known.txt" in the same directory as where the executable was run from if no input file is specified with the flag "-k" or "--known".

 # Config file format
 You should put in your arguments just as if you would add options normally.

-{
--option1 <param1> -option2 <param2>
+     -option1 <param1> -option2 <param2> -option3 -option4
-}

 # Examples and default output format
- $mapper -m FF:FF:FF:FF:FF:FF
+$sudo mapper -m FF:FF:FF:FF:FF:FF -i wlan0

      {
           Mac: FF:FF:FF:FF:FF:FF